*Updated: April 4, 2020

 From artificial intelligence for law firms, to cyber security and mobile apps for lawyers, the legal industry is constantly pushing forward with innovative solutions.

-The following article covers the latest legal technology trends being adopted by attorneys, law firms and corporate legal departments across the United States in 2019.
+The following article covers the latest legal technology trends of 2020 being adopted by attorneys, law firms and corporate legal departments across the United States.

 1.)
 Artificial Intelligence & Machine Learning